 In order to get and keep your audience’s attention, you need to connect with them by touching their emotions and solving their problems.

-You would empathize with them.
+You would have compassion for them.
 Show them that you understand their frustration.
 Once they can see that you feel their pain… that you “get” them… then you offer them a solution to their problem.

-Whatever your product or service, once you’ve captivated them by relating to their needs, show them how you can help them… now.
+Whatever your product or service, once you’ve captivated them by engaging and showing that you truly understand and relate to their needs, show them how you can help them… right now.

 It doesn’t matter what you’re “selling,” the method is still the same.
 Find out what makes your audience angry.
 What makes their heart break.
 What makes them happy.
 What makes them feel secure or insecure.
 There are so many human emotions to be touched.